Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Magic Items.md

 ## [[Arms of the Betrayers]]

 The [[Arms of the Betrayers]] are sentient weapons forged from the souls of fiends by the Betrayer Gods for their humanoid champions.
-See [[Pantheon of Exandria]]#Lesser Idols in chapter 1 for more details.)
 These artifacts are more than just magic items.
 They are powerful sentient beings, filled with fury and eager to be wielded—and to spill blood.

 - [[Betrayer Artifact Properties]]
 - [[Destroying These Artifacts]]